 Additionally, Delft University of Technology has tested an ambulance drone that could deliver defibrillators on demand.
 By extending existing emergency infrastructure, drones may be able to dramatically increase survival rates in both rural and urban areas around the world.

 3. Humanitarian Aid & Disaster Relief

 In addition to emergency response, drones have proved useful during times of natural disaster.
 In the aftermath of hurricanes and earthquakes, UAVs have been used to assess damage, locate victims, and deliver aid.
-And in certain circumstances, they are being used to prevent disasters altogether.
+And in certain circumstances, they are helping to prevent disasters altogether.

 To help monitor and combat forest fires, surveillance drones outfitted with thermal imaging cameras are being deployed to detect abnormal forest temperatures.
-By doing so, teams are able to identify areas most prone to forest fires or identify fires just 3 minutes after they begin.
-While recreational drones are strictly prohibited in active forest fire regions, they have proved useful when operated by the appropriate teams.
+By doing so, teams are able to identify areas most prone to forest fires or identify fires just minutes after they begin.

 Poaching and climate change have a dramatic impact on the health of wildlife worldwide.
-Fortunately, conservationists are adopting innovative methods to protect and study our global ecosystems.
-In combination with geospatial imagery, drones are now used to monitor and track animals, while UAVs are also used to tag animals and collect samples.
+Thousands of species are estimated to go extinct each year, according to the World Wildlife Fund.
+To help combat this trend, conservationists are adopting innovative methods to protect and study our global ecosystems.
+In combination with geospatial imagery, drones are now used to monitor and track animals.

-DJI Innovations has been a leader within the conservation space, allowing teams to conduct research without disturbing natural habitats.
+DJI has worked within the conservation space, offering drone services to help teams to conduct research without disturbing natural habitats.
 The Ocean Alliance is an example of an organization that has used drones (such as the marine SnotBot) to collect samples — specifically, mucus from whales.
-In addition to facilitating research on ecosystems, drones can also allow conservationists to track and incarcerate poachers.
+In addition to facilitating research on ecosystems, drones can also allow conservationists to combat poachers.